AnIrishDuck/fajita/guide/src/2-shapes.md

 ### Math with Shapes

-A perceptive reader may have noted by this point that we now have everything we need to do our core CSG operations with two-dimensional objects:
+A perceptive reader may have noted by this point that we now have everything we need to execute our core CSG operations with two-dimensional objects:

 - To find the _union_ of two shapes, we use one shape to cut another.
 The _in_ shape is discarded (to preserve the **distinct polygons** property),